-Simply, a tired driver is a dangerous driver.
-Sleepiness slows reaction time, decreases awareness, impairs judgment and increases aggressiveness.
-If that sounds familiar, it should — you've heard the same warnings about driving under the influence of alcohol and drugs.
-Just like driving drunk or drugged, drowsy driving causes you to make mistakes behind the wheel — mistakes that can injure or kill the driver, passengers or total strangers.
+A tired driver is a dangerous driver.
+Drowsy driving slows reaction time, decreases awareness, impairs judgment and increases aggressiveness.
+If that sounds familiar, it should.
+You've heard the same warnings about driving under the influence of alcohol and drugs.
+Just like driving drunk or driving drugged, drowsy driving causes you to make mistakes behind the wheel that can injure or kill you, your passengers or other motorists.

 According to the National Highway Traffic Safety Administration (NHTSA), drowsiness or fatigue is the principal cause of up to 100,000 police-reported passenger vehicle crashes every year, killing at least 1,500 people and injuring 71,000.
 Many more fatigue-related crashes go unreported.
 But don't blame it on the long-haul truckers: Less than 1 percent of all sleep-related crashes involve truck drivers, who are prohibited, by federal regulation, from driving more than 10 hours in a 24-hour period.

 In 2003, New Jersey passed Maggie's Law, named after a 20-year-old college student killed by a drowsy driver.
 The law states that a sleep-deprived driver qualifies as a reckless driver who can be convicted of vehicular homicide and serve jail time.
-While most states don't have such a law on the books, the dangers of drowsy driving are now getting more attention.
+While most states don't have such laws on the books, the dangers of drowsy driving are getting more attention.
 One factor recently identified in drowsy driving is the prevalence of obstructive sleep apnea, which can cause its sufferers to experience extreme daytime sleepiness.
 Sleep apnea affects approximately 20 percent of U.S. adults, but 90 percent remain undiagnosed, according to the National Institutes of Health.

-A recent NHTSA study showed that 20 percent of crashes and 12 percent of near-crashes were caused by drowsy drivers, said Dr. Charlie Klauer, the study's project manager and a senior research associate at Virginia Tech Transportation Institute.
+A 2006 NHTSA study showed that 20 percent of crashes and 12 percent of near-crashes were caused by drowsy drivers, said Charlie Klauer, the study's project manager and a research scientist at Virginia Tech Transportation Institute.

-How did the researchers determine a driver was drowsy?
-Each of 100 vehicles was outfitted with five cameras that linked to computers to record driver action and reaction.
-NHTSA monitored the drivers for more than one year and nearly 2 million miles of driving.
+Researchers determine a driver was drowsy by outfitting 100 vehicles with five cameras each, linked to computers to record driver action and reaction.
+NHTSA monitored the drivers for more than a year and nearly 2 million miles of driving.
 Researchers determined that the drivers were drowsy if their eyes closed for longer than a blink, or if their heads bobbed forward and then bolted back upright.
-Also making the cut were drivers who didn't move at all, staring fixedly ahead instead of reacting to oncoming traffic or checking the rearview or sideview mirrors.
+The classification also included drivers who didn't move at all, staring fixedly ahead instead of reacting to oncoming traffic or checking the rearview or sideview mirrors.